 National Assessment, I was responsible for interacting with scientists and

 stakeholders from regions across the

-I am currently doing experiments with the latest NCAR model, CESM, on my own Beowulf cluster, Lehigh’s Corona cluster, and NSF’s Yellowstone cluster.
-My experiments involve changes to the CLM-CN land model to explore the role of carbon dynamics in the coupled land-atmosphere system.
+Below are results from Lee et al. (2013) in which we used the latest NCAR model, CESM, on my own Beowulf cluster, Lehigh’s Corona cluster, and NSF’s Yellowstone cluster.
+These experiments involve changes to the CLM-CN land model to explore the role of carbon dynamics in the coupled land-atmosphere system.